 She campaigned in overshoes because her shoes had worn out, and was elected just as the bank foreclosed on the family’s mortgage.

-In Ottawa, where she was the third female M.P. ever elected and the first to be raising young children while in office, her main concerns were poverty, children’s welfare and civil liberties.
+In Ottawa, where she was the third female Member of Parliament ever elected and the first to be raising young children while in office, her main concerns were poverty, children’s welfare and civil liberties.
 She urged that the post-war family allowance cheques be issued in the mother’s name, and called for a federally funded day care program.

 She also demanded better pay for women in uniform.
 When the women’s branches of the armed forces were set up in 1941, women performing the same duties received two-thirds of the men’s pay.

 Dorise raised the issue of unequal pay again and again.
 By the end of the war, women’s pay had risen from 67 percent of the men’s pay, to 80 percent.

 Defeated in 1944, Dorise worked in Toronto for the Communist Party, but the leadership regarded her as a prairie populist who “lived by emotion rather than by knowledge.”